A-Roucher/a-roucher.github.io/_posts/2023-09-23-an-ui-for-gpt-api.md

 title: Divide your ChatGPT costs by 10 by directly calling the API
 toc: true
 categories:
-  - study
+  - Productivity
 tags:
-  - deep_learning
+  - LLM
-  - tensorflow
+  - Productivity
 ---

 # Why an UI for the GPT API?